Discover Swiss Financial Secrets That Maximize Your Money!

 We should look at what other users think of Raiffeisen.

 To get more user reviews, we can look at the reviews of the app on Google Play.
 There are over 8000 reviews, with an average score of 3.3 out of 5.
 Overall, the reviews are not very useful since the bad reviews are about the app not working, and the good reviews are about the app working nicely.
-There seem to be some technical issues with the app, especially after updates of the app and updates of Android.
+There seem to be some technical issues with the app, especially after updates to the app and updates to Android.
 On the other hand, many people seem to think that it works great.
 So, I would say that the reviews are right in the middle.

 To finish, we can also look at the app reviews on the AppStore.
 There are 763 reviews (at this time), with an average score of 3.7 out of 5.
 The reviews are a little more positive here.
 On the other hand, it is funny to see that some 4-5 stars reviews say it does not work.
-But overall, the reviews are saying the same thing on Google Play.
+But overall, the reviews say the same thing on Google Play.

 So, overall, it seems to work great for many people, while many others seem to have many issues with the applications.
 So, opinions are very divided on Raiffeisen.
 But it seems more positive than negative overall.